 - Microbiome disruption changing skin bacteria composition

-I've seen this evolution firsthand in professional bike fitting sessions.
-Using pressure mapping technology, I've observed how a mere 5mm adjustment in saddle height can change perineal pressure by up to 20% - a finding that transformed my approach to fitting clients with chronic discomfort issues.
+I've seen this firsthand in professional bike fitting sessions.
+Using pressure mapping, I've watched a mere 5mm adjustment in saddle height change perineal pressure by up to 20%.
+That finding transformed how I fit clients with chronic discomfort.

 When Medicine Met Cycling

-This shift in understanding moved our focus from simply adding padding to prioritizing proper width that supports the sit bones.
+That shift moved our focus from adding padding to prioritizing proper width that supports the sit bones.
 The medical community now recognizes cycling-related discomfort as a legitimate health concern, with specialized clinics devoted to cycling-specific injuries.

 The Customization Revolution

-"One size fits all" is perhaps the most dangerous myth in saddle design.
-Having measured hundreds of cyclists during professional bike fits, I've seen firsthand how dramatically pelvic anatomy varies from person to person.
-The difference between sit bone width can vary by over 30mm between riders of similar height and build!
+"One size fits all" is the most dangerous myth in saddle design.
+I've measured hundreds of cyclists during professional fits, and pelvic anatomy varies dramatically.
+Sit bone width can differ by over 30mm between riders of similar height and build.

-The development of adjustable saddles like BiSaddle represents a paradigm shift in our approach.
-Rather than expecting cyclists to adapt to fixed designs, these innovative saddles can be modified in width (from approximately 100mm to 175mm), angle, and profile to match unique anatomies.
+Adjustable saddles like BiSaddle represent a paradigm shift.
+Instead of expecting cyclists to adapt to fixed designs, these saddles can be modified in width (from about 100mm to 175mm), angle, and profile to match unique anatomies.

-I recently worked with a client who had abandoned cycling altogether after years of saddle discomfort.
-By switching to an adjustable saddle and fine-tuning the pressure distribution to properly support her sit bones, she was able to return to century rides without pain.
-The transformation in her riding experience was nothing short of remarkable.
+I recently worked with a client who had abandoned cycling after years of saddle discomfort.
+By switching to an adjustable saddle and fine-tuning pressure distribution to support her sit bones, she returned to century rides without pain.
+The transformation was remarkable.

 Beyond Friction: The Complex Nature of Saddle Sores

-Modern research has revealed that saddle sores develop through a complex interplay of factors:
+Modern research shows saddle sores develop through a complex interplay of factors:

 - Mechanical factors: Pressure, shear forces, and friction